 About the configuration process

-Sumo provides Azure Resource Management (ARM) templates to build the pipelines, one for logs, one for metrics.
+Sumo provides Azure Resource Manager (ARM) templates to build the pipelines, one for logs, one for metrics.
 Each template creates an event hub to which Azure Monitor streams logs or metrics, an Azure function for sending monitoring data on to Sumo, and storage accounts to which the function writes its own log messages about successful and failed transmissions.

 You download an ARM template, edit it to add the URL of your HTTP source, copy the template into Azure Portal, and deploy it.
 Then, you can start pushing your monitoring data from Azure Monitor through the pipeline into Sumo.